CORRECTED-UPDATE 2-Months after spat, Turkey and S&P fail on ratings deal

 (Clarifies in paragraph 3 of Jan 14 story that S&P's ratings withdrawals apply to individual sovereign Turkish debt issues.)

 ISTANBUL, Jan 14 (Reuters) - Standard & Poor's said on Monday it would no longer offer a full rating service for Turkey, ditching much of its work with the economically booming country eight months after a spat over a negative report.

 The credit ratings agency said it had failed to reach a deal with Turkey and would in future only issue an "unsolicited" assessment -- meaning that it is not paid by the country to provide cover but does so anyway to meet investors' needs.

 More broadly, it also said that as of Feb.
-14 it would withdrawing all its ratings on individual Turkish debt, leaving only the rating on the sovereign's overall credit-worthiness.
+14 it would withdraw all its ratings on individual sovereign Turkish debt issues, leaving only the rating on the sovereign's overall credit-worthiness.

 Turkey's Treasury played down the move, noting it had reached deals with S&P's competitors Fitch and Moody's and did not expect the lack of a deal with S&P to affect markets.

 The country responded angrily last May when S&P cut the outlook on its 'BB' sovereign credit rating to stable from positive.
 Prime Minister Tayyip Erdogan warned Ankara may no longer "recognise" the agency, calling its decision "ideological".